FacultadDeIngenieria/prog1/presentation/strings/presentation.md

 print(hello_world)
 ```

-- Similar to printing it's content, we can know how many characters a String has
+- Similar to printing it's content, we can know how many characters a String has:

 ```python
 hello_world = "Hello," + " world" + "!"